sansajn/poiview/readme.md

 # POI view

-The app is written in Android studio so just open the project, then configure Mapbox tokens, create AVD and you are ready to contribute.
+The app is written in Android studio so just open the project, then configure Mapbox tokens, create AVD and you are ready to contribute or just to have fun.

 ## Configure tokens